Airbrush a Space Scene

 Keep in mind that light wraps around objects, hitting other places before others, it's up to you to study which areas it should be hitting first and to highlight these areas with your airbrush.

-To add depth and detail to the artwork you can easily hit it with a speckle effect as mentioned in the how to airbrush rock texture tutorial.
+To add depth and detail to the artwork you can easily hit it with a speckle effect as mentioned in the'splatter effect' tutorial.
 Use the white paint to do this in the background and be careful not to hit any objects in the foreground.
 You may need to do some 'loose' masking!

 you could also add a couple of light dots or starbursts on top of the most dominant of your little 'stars', created with your speckle effect.